Tax Assistance

 A federal tax credit to help families pay for childcare while they are working or looking for employment.
 Also available to families that must pay for the care of a spouse or adult dependent who is incapable of caring for themselves.

-A credit worth $2,500 per eligible student per year, to assist students and families with expenses incurred during the first four years of post-secondary education.
+A tax credit worth $2,500 (with $1,000 in refundable credits) per eligible student per year that helps cover education-related expenses for a student’s first four years of college or technical education.

 Learn more about these and additional tax credits from the Internal Revenue Service and the Colorado Department of Revenue.